 Telemedicine Case Studies

-The following case studies are examples of how sleep clinicians have implemented telemedicine into their practices in order to expand access to care for patients and increase the efficiency of their practice.
+The following sleep telemedicine case studies are examples of how sleep clinicians have implemented this method into their practices in order to expand access to care for patients and increase the efficiency of their practice.
 Although these are based on real scenarios, no actual patient information is included.

 Telemedicine Implementation Guide (Update coming soon)

-Looking for information on how to begin using telemedicine in your practice?
+Looking for information on how to begin using sleep telemedicine in your practice?
 Download the free Sleep Telemedicine Implementation Guide.
 Topics covered in our telemedicine guidelines handbook include:

 - How to start a telemedicine program